Meghalaya Jobs : MPSC Recruitment 2024

-Applications are invited for recruitment of various accounting positions or jobs in MPSC Meghalaya.
+Applications are invited for recruitment of over 60 vacant positions or jobs under MPSC Meghalaya.

-Meghalaya Public Service Commission (MPSC) is inviting applications from eligible candidates for recruitment to the posts or jobs of Account Assistant under the Directorate of Food Civil Supplies &
+Meghalaya Public Service Commission (MPSC) Meghalaya is inviting applications from eligible candidates for recruitment of 61 vacant posts or jobs under various departments of Govt. of Meghalaya.

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!